Standard library

 ## years.

-declaration split_by_year content list of Period depends on
+content list of Period

 starting_month content Date.Month,